LarsEggimann/orbitos/README.md

 ## Current Ideas
 ### Backend
-- Use [FastAPI](https://fastapi.tiangolo.com/) for the backend.
+- Use [FastAPI](https://fastapi.tiangolo.com/) for the backend .
 FastAPI is easy to use and and boasts high performance.
 - Use [SQLModel](https://sqlmodel.tiangolo.com/) for the database.
 SQLModel is a library for interacting with SQL databases using Python.
 It is built on top of SQLAlchemy and Pydantic, and provides a simple and intuitive API for working with databases.

 ### Frontend